k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 The Baseline rule is always enabled.
 It can be edited by checking the **Override** checkbox.
 The following changes can be applied to the Baseline rule:

-* Update the Crawler-related settings, e.g., a sample size.
+* Updating the Crawler-related settings, e.g., a sample size.
-* Update the parameters of the product built-in plugins.
+* Updating the parameters of the product built-in plugins.
-* [Add a new plugin](13_discovery_pipeline_settings.md#adding-new-plugin) - described further in this article.
+* [Adding a new plugin](13_discovery_pipeline_settings.md#adding-new-plugin) - described further in this article.

 Note that the Baseline rule overrides are automatically propagated to the project-level rules.
 For example, when a plugin is updated from 'active' to 'inactive' in the baseline, it becomes 'inactive' in all project-level rules.
 The rule, however, can override the baseline.